Hosted by Maureen Facilitated by Karen

-The SACE Research Skills digital visit aims to help students get the edge on research at the State Library.
+This digital visit aims to help students get the edge on research at the State Library.
 It provides an introduction to resources and how to access them including eResources, databases that provide newspaper and journal articles accessible free from home, our collection of over 600,000 books, hardcopy magazines and newspapers, the most comprehensive South Australian published and archival collections, maps and geodata, digital collections including SA Memory, audio/visual collections, pictorial resources, Library Guides developed to provide research assistance, and subject guides.

-Welcome to the State Library of South Australia (years 7 to 12 school students)
+Welcome to the State Library

-This welcome video has been created for year 7 to 12 school students.
+The following welcome video has been created for year 7 to 12 school students.
 It provides an overview of the State Library of South Australia's history, collection items, storage facilities, digitisation programs, exhibitions, buildings, study spaces, our Librarians, becoming a member and much more.

 A humorous video co-designed by secondary school students for their peers showing the importance of credible sources available at the State Library of SA to assist students with their Research Project.